Safety Is Our Priority

 Prior to each flight, a comprehensive analysis occurs to determine if a flight can be safely completed.
 The pilot, medical crew, mechanic, communications specialist, and operational control specialist have the ability to terminate a transport request for any reason.
 Life Flight Network’s Operational Control Center oversees all flights for which Life Flight Network is the air carrier.
 All low-light / night rotor flights are aided by night vision goggles to improve visibility.

-In 2009, the FAA established a task force to review and guide government and industry efforts to reduce air ambulance accidents.
+In 2009, the Federal Aviation Administration (FAA) established a task force to review and guide government and industry efforts to reduce air ambulance accidents.
 Life Flight Network has adopted their recommendations.
 Our Operational Control Center was fully functioning well in advance of the FAA deadline.
 Recommended aircraft technologies were also employed for all new aircraft even though at the time they were not mandatory, which include: synthetic vision, helicopter terrain awareness and warning system (HTAWS), satellite communications and tracking, night vision goggles, and XM satellite weather displays.

 Programs and Accreditations